ttwishing/anyex/README.rst

 Install
 -------

-The easiest way to install the anyex library is to use pip:
+The easiest way to install the anyex library is to use pip,

 .. code:: shell
     pip install anyex

 .. code:: python